ds5110/ohdsi-fall24/tutorial.md

 * Unfortunately, redshift_connector does not support a data structure that can be used on pandas.read_sql().
 We have to use .cursor() and .execute() to create a pandas dataframe using the tables from the database.
-* Use pandas to create DataFrame object:
+* Use pandas to create a DataFrame object:

 ```
 import configparser